 What are field constraints?

 Note: Constraints are only looked at once the field has been found in the document.
-To find a field in a document, Parseur looks for delimiters before and after each field.
-Check the Understand how Parseur works article for more information about this.
+To find a field in a text document, Parseur looks for delimiters before and after each field.
+Check out the Understand how the text parsing engine works article for more information.

 How to set field constraints in a template?

-Click on the Edit icon button next to the field
+Click on the Edit icon (usually represented by a pencil) next to the field.

 What field constraints are available?

-Auto-detect: Parseur will set the default constraint based on the initial field value of the document used as a base for the template.
-If the initial value contains some HTML, it will set the "Text or HTML" constraint.
-If the initial value contains only Text and no HTML, it will set the "Text only" constraint.
-This is the default mode.
+Auto-detect: This is the default setting.
+Parseur will automatically choose a constraint based on the initial field value from the document used to create the template.
+If the initial value contains HTML, it sets the "Text or HTML" constraint.
+If it contains only text without HTML, it sets the "Text only" constraint.

 How to use regular expressions for constraints?

-Below is a quick cheat sheet about regular expressions.
+Below is a basic guide to get you started.
 Check out the following article for an introduction to Python regular expressions and available pattern options.

 .